-That said, puppies are a serious time commitment.
-They require consistent house training, socialization during their critical first months, and obedience work to become well-adjusted adult dogs.
+Puppies are a serious time commitment — consistent house training, socialization during the critical first months, and obedience work to become well-adjusted adult dogs.
 Expect to invest several hours per day in the first few weeks.
-If you are new to puppy training, check out our dog training guides for step-by-step commands and techniques.
-Puppies also need more frequent vet visits and may chew furniture, shoes, and anything else they can reach.
+If you're new to puppy training, check out our dog training guides.

 Listings below are updated every 2 hours directly from rescue websites.
-Puppies are in high demand and often receive multiple applications within hours of being posted, so if you see one that matches your lifestyle, apply right away through the rescue's website.
+Calgary rescue puppies move fast — if you see a match, apply through the rescue's website within 24 hours.

 What age are rescue puppies typically available?